Lash Lift: What It Is, How Long It Lasts, Real Cost, and Aftercare

 First 24 hoursKeep lashes dry.
 Avoid steam, sauna, sweating, mascara, and rubbing.

 24 to 48 hoursBe gentle.
-Brush lightly, sleep carefully, and avoid heavy creams near the lash line.
+Brush lightly, sleep carefully, avoid sleeping with eyelashes touching the pillow, and avoid heavy creams near the lash line.

 Week 1Use washable mascara only if lashes feel normal.
 Remove it without tugging.